LollosoSi/bruxism-detector/README.md

 - [Other files](#other-files)
 ---------------

+# **NOTICE**

+The detection system output needs to be validated.</br>
+Please contact me if you have proper equipment to do so.

 # **SAFETY NOTICE**

 To reduce risk of electrocution, __NEVER__ connect electrodes to your body when the circuit is also attached to the wall in some way.
 Through the charger, a laptop, your desktop, etc.